sb8244/passwordless-hapi/README.md

 ### 10. Who is logged in?

-passwordless-hapi does not provide middlware on top of the request.
+passwordless-hapi does not provide middleware on top of the request.
 You can access the user via your preferred session management code.